microsoft/FactoryOrchestrator/docs/docs/use-the-factory-orchestrator-app.md

 While a TaskList is running, the Factory Orchestrator service will continue to run the tasks, even if you close the Factory Orchestrator app.

 If you're running a task or a tasklist, the Factory Orchestrator UI allows you to easily monitor the status of any running task by displaying task status.
-You can disable this task status display by going to the **Run TaskLists** page and unchecking **Track Execution**.

 ![Image of task status](./images/fo-follow-tasks.png)